Gfiles/hokuyoLaser/README.md

 ## hokuyo2osc.py

 Aplication to convert touchpoints and send over osc protocol x and y between 0 and 1 in float.

+## osc2tuio.py

+Read 2 radars from osc and convert to tuio as 1 Screen